-I’m totally into alternative therapies and love acoustic guitar, female memoir writers, and my old white Macbook.
-My favorite sound is a freshly sharpened pencil scratching across the page.
-I love romantic comedies, watching Sunday afternoon football with the family, and our little local independent movie theater.
+I’m completely into alternative therapies and love acoustic guitar, female memoir writers, and my trusty old white MacBook.
+I love the sound of freshly sharpened pencils scratching across the page.
+I love romantic comedies, watching Sunday afternoon football with my family around me, and our little local independent movie theater.

 And yet, amazing teachers that they are, somewhere along the line, I so completely surrendered my whole self — body, mind and spirit — into their lives, that forgot who I was, what I loved, and what I wanted to do with my life.
 Since coming to that realization, I’ve been going about the amazing process of unwinding my life from theirs and remembering and discovering what I love.